nf-core/rnaseq/docs/installation.md

 To run the pipeline, several software packages are required.
 How you satisfy these requirements is essentially up to you and depends on your system.

 #### Environment Modules
-If your cluster uses _environment modules_, the software may already be available.
+If your cluster uses environment modules, the software may already be available.
 If so, just add lines to your custom config file as follows _(customise module names and versions as appropriate)_:

 ```groovy
 process {